7.5-magnitude Earthquake Shakes North Peru - UrduPoint

 7.5-magnitude Earthquake Shakes North Peru

-Lima, (UrduPoint / Pakistan Point News - 28th Nov, 2021 ) :A 7.5-magnitude earthquake struck northern Peru on Sunday, destroying buildings including a church tower, injuring at least two people and sending shock waves across the region.
+Lima, (UrduPoint / Pakistan Point News - 29th Nov, 2021 ) :A 7.5-magnitude earthquake struck northern Peru on Sunday, destroying buildings including a church tower, injuring at least 10 people and sending shock waves across the region.

 The strong quake hit at 5:52 am (1052 GMT) at a depth of 131 kilometers (81 miles), according to the Geophysical Institute of Peru.